-Digital Health Project Course, Fall Semester 2020, ETH Zürich
+Digital Health Project Course, Fall Semester 2021, ETH Zurich

 What are the implications and rationale behind the recent developments in the field of digital health?

-Digital Health is the use of information and communication technology for the prevention and treatment of diseases in the everyday life of individuals.
-It is thus linked to topics such as digital health interventions, digital biomarker, digital coaches and healthcare chatbots, telemedicine, mobile and wearable computing, self‐tracking, personalized medicine, connected health, smart homes or smart cars.
+Digital Health is the use of information and communication technology for the prevention, management and treatment of diseases.
+It covers topics such as digital health interventions, digital biomarker research, digital coaches and healthcare chatbots, telemedicine, mobile and wearable computing, self-tracking, personalised medicine, connected health, smart homes or smart cars.

-In the 20th century, healthcare systems specialized in acute care.
+In the 20th century, healthcare systems specialised in acute care.
 In the 21st century, we now face the challenge of dealing with the specific characteristics of chronic conditions.
 These are now responsible for around 70% of all deaths worldwide and 85% of all deaths in Europe and are associated with an estimated economic loss of $7 trillion between 2011 and 2025.
-Chronic diseases are characterized in particular by the fact that they require an intervention paradigm that focuses on prevention and lifestyle change.
+Chronic diseases require an intervention paradigm that focuses on prevention and lifestyle change.
 Lifestyle (e.g., diet, physical activity, tobacco, or alcohol consumption) can reduce the risk of suffering from a chronic condition or, if already present, can reduce its burden.
-A corresponding change in lifestyle is, however, only implemented by a fraction of those affected, partly because of missing or inadequate interventions or health literacy, partly due to socio‐cultural influences.
+However, a lifestyle change is only implemented by a fraction of those affected, partly because of missing or inadequate interventions or health literacy, partly due to socio‐cultural influences.
 Individual personal coaching of these individuals is neither scalable nor financially sustainable.

-Against this background, the question arises on how to develop evidence‐based digital health interventions (DHIs) that allow medical doctors and other caregivers to scale and tailor long‐term treatments to individuals in need at sustainable costs.
-At the intersection of health economics, information systems research, computer science, and behavioral medicine, this lecture has the objective to help students and upcoming healthcare executives interested in the multi‐disciplinary field of digital health to better understand the need, design, implementation, and assessment of DHIs.
+Against this background, the question arises on how to develop evidence-based digital health interventions (DHIs) that allow medical doctors and other caregivers to scale and tailor long‐term treatments to individuals in need at sustainable costs.
+At the intersection of information systems research, computer science, behavioural medicine, and health economics, this lecture has the objective to help students and upcoming healthcare executives interested in the multi‐disciplinary field of digital health to better understand the need, design, implementation, and assessment of DHIs.

 After the course, students will be able to…